 Visitors who prefer to keep their feet on the ground can go picnicking while watching all the action go down in front of them.
 If this sounds like just what you want, grab your picnic supplies from a local market, and then set up at one of the picnic tables.
 Want to leave the cooking to the professionals?
 Just go to Puka Dog for low-key grub or splurge on fine dining quality takeout at Brennecke’s Beach Broiler.

-There’s only a small parking lot along Hoone Road for beachgoers to use.
+There’s a small parking lot along Hoone Road along with the parking lot off of Poipu Road. for beachgoers to use.
 If it’s full, you can likely find a spot over by Poipu Beach and just walk down the road to Brennecke’s.
 You won’t find any sidewalks along the way, however, so just be careful while walking down the side of the road.

 -The beach doesn’t have any shade, so bring your own umbrella or just wear a big sunhat.